mannuking/Youtube-AI-Note-Cards-Generator-/README.md

-# YouTube Video to Note Cards
+# 📚YouTube Video to Note Cards🎓

 This Streamlit app extracts the transcript from a YouTube video and generates concise and insightful note cards using Google Gemini Pro.